andrew/ultimate-awesome/README.md

 - [awesome-r](https://github.com/brandonhimpfen/awesome-r) - A curated list of awesome R frameworks, libraries, tools, and resources for data analysis, statistics, and visualization.
 - [awesome-redis](https://github.com/brandonhimpfen/awesome-redis) - A curated list of tools, libraries, extensions, modules, GUI clients, and resources for Redis.
 - [awesome-saas](https://github.com/brandonhimpfen/awesome-saas) - A curated list of tools, frameworks, APIs, platforms, playbooks, templates, and learning resources for building, launching, scaling, and operating SaaS products.
+- [awesome-scala](https://github.com/brandonhimpfen/awesome-scala) - A curated list of awesome resources and tips for Scala development.
 - [awesome-shopify](https://github.com/brandonhimpfen/awesome-shopify) - A curated list of high-quality resources, tools, apps, and guides for building, customizing, and managing Shopify stores.
 - [awesome-sqlite](https://github.com/brandonhimpfen/awesome-sqlite) - A curated list of tools, extensions, utilities, clients, libraries, and resources for SQLite.
 - [awesome-travel-blogging](https://github.com/brandonhimpfen/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.